arnegiacomo/MealSelector/README.md

 # MealSelector 🌮
 Website for random meal selection, with optional filtering parameters.
 I am a university student that really despises having to come up with meal ideas, so as a personal project I'm making this website to do it for me.
-Im also using this project as a way to learn different aspects of web and software development, as well as learning how to use Git and GitHub.

 Technologies used:
 - HTML
 - CSS
 - JavaScript
-- Java (JDK 12)
+- Java
 - PostgreSQL

 Tools: